-- Support completion of the Northeastern University Community Portal by 2020. - Support construction of the new Kennedy Academy in the neighborhood by 2020. - Form the Lower Roxbury Educational Alliance by 2014; formalize enrollment and tracking processes by 2015.
+- Support completion of the Northeastern University Community Portal by 2016. - Finalize priority community uses for the Crescent parcel in 2015. - Support construction of the new Kennedy Academy in the neighborhood by 2020. - Form the Lower Roxbury Educational Alliance by 2014; formalize enrollment and tracking processes by 2015.